-When he presented project plans to the city this past April, Interstate Partners representative Lonnie Provencher was asked to revise the designs for the 10,000-square-foot complex so that it would more fully embrace 66th Street.
+When he presented project plans to the city this past April, Interstate Development representative Lonnie Provencher was asked to revise the designs for the 10,000-square-foot complex so that it would more fully embrace 66th Street.
 When the developer hired a new architect for the project, the firm realized how far the first concepts were from the city’s vision.

 “After seeing the new plan, we saw the mistakes that we made last time, and we kind of had a moment of realization on how far we really were, and I hope we got it right this time,” Provencher said.

 “The idea that was being asked of us a year ago was to create a building that does not have a rear. … I think we finally got there.”

 Councilmember Pat Elliott agreed.
 “I think you nailed it,” he said.

 Planning Commissioner Erin Vrieze Daniels appreciated that the city’s comments were taken to heart.